These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

-The Health Center Program GeoCare Navigator is our new mapping tool used to create service area maps.
+The Health Center Program GeoCare Navigator is our mapping tool used to create service area maps.
 (It replaced the UDS Mapper as of March 2024.)

 Your SAC application must include an upload of the service area map for the proposed project that shows: